veronicaerick/wanderful/README.md

 <p align='center'>
 ![W](static/images/logo1.gif)

 *Wanderful* is a fullstack web application that makes planning vacations, trips and adventures more fun and less time consuming.
 Users search by location and date, and the app curates local listings of the highest rated attractions for the given location, and events for that date that are within close proximity to that location.
 Each search result includes details and direct links to the specific Yelp and Eventbrite ticketing pages.
-Without navigating to an external page, each result includes a mapped location rendered in a modal window to eliminate the need to open tab after tab while scanning the results. *Wanderful* helps users avoid the endless loop of re-saving and re-finding travel information, since they can save search results to their agenda to view later.
+Without navigating to an external page, each result includes the option to open a map rendered in a modal window to eliminate the need to open tab after tab while scanning the results. *Wanderful* helps users avoid the endless loop of re-saving and re-finding travel information, since they can save search results to their agenda to view later.
 Users can send themselves SMS reminders about upcoming saved events so they always know what they have planned even when they're on the go. *Wanderful* helps users save time by providing a one stop place to find, save and be reminded of all of the adventures they want to go on.

 Integration of the Yelp API and Eventbrite API allows users to browse attractions and events happening across the globe in real time.
 Wanderful uses Google Maps API to show a map of each location dynamically.
 PostgreSQL and SQLAlchemy store saved search results to be viewable by the user anytime.
 SMS text reminders for any saved event can be sent from the application via the Twilio API.
 Users can view their personal calendar that dynamically renders their saved events with Javascript.